qmk/qmk_firmware/keyboards/hasupad/keymaps/default/readme.md

-# The default keymap for bigopad
+# The default keymap for hasupad